Locking head screw insertion

 Pitfall: Self-drilling screws are inserted with a power tool.
 Care must be taken to stop before the head starts to engage with the threaded screw hole.

-The final insertion must be performed with a torque-limiting screw driver.
+The final insertion must be performed with a torque-limiting screwdriver.

 Insertion of self-drilling screw